 To learn about funding opportunities through the Fund to Support the Me Too Movement and Allies, please click here.

 The Fund for the Me Too Movement and Allies welcomes partnership and investment from individuals, foundations and corporations.
-To learn more, please contact Ann Marie Almeida at 646.564.5995 or email@example.com.
+To learn more, please contact Dominique-Laura Pierce at email@example.com.

 The Justice Initiative and Collaborative Fund, a first-of-its-kind grantmaking and philanthropic mobilization effort to invest in community-based and cross-sector solutions that significantly decrease the involvement of women and families in all aspects of the justice system.
 Key among the priorities is closing Rikers Island and investing in alternatives that promote justice, safety and overall well-being for these communities.